 - Audio: AAC, 44.1 KHz, 164 kbps

-From this original file/stream, we would usually recommend creating a few different lower-bitrate, lower-resolution versions.
-These can provide a better viewing experience by allowing people with slow internet to watch your stream.
+From this original file/stream, we would usually recommend that broadcasters create a few different lower-bitrate, lower-resolution versions.
+These alternatives can provide a better viewing experience by allowing viewers with slower internet speeds to watch your stream.
 For example, these alternative versions might include:

 - 720p version at 4 Mbps